&in table

 - estimate, that is the estimated value of this variable,

-- condizione, which defines the SAS condition to identify the class in the dataset,
+- condizione, which defines the SAS condition to identify the class

 - df, which indicates the degrees of freedom of this variable,